daphnecharles/u-savetaxcenter/src/pages/index.md

        U-Save Tax Center has been preparing tax returns for over 20 years.
 Our accurate and reliable services are what makes us an industry leader along with the ability to fulfill our customers’ specific tax preparation needs.

-      We offer electronic filing with a refund anticipation loan up to $2500.00 in 30 minutes or less.
+      We offer electronic filing with a refund anticipation loan up to $6000 in 24 hours or less.
 In addition, there is no upfront fees when you file your return.
 Your fee will be deducted from your tax refund when the IRS issues your check.
-We also offer $50.00 cash for every customer you refer to us.
+We also offer $20 cash for every customer you refer to us.
     title: The Most Accurate Tax Return Preparation
     type: section_content
   - bg: white